Last updated Sep 30, 2020 by Marcy Patrick.

 Delivery methods for mammalian cell lines

 As mentioned above, the expression system you choose in many ways dictates the best method for introducing those CRISPR components into your target cells.
-DNA delivery into mammalian cell lines is quite broad and includes several different methods, so we've further broken down this category by common cell types and recommended delivery methods below:
+Delivery of these components into mammalian cell lines is quite broad and includes several different methods, so we've summarized some key features of common delivery methods below:

 If your expression system is not well characterized in terms of CRISPR use, you will want to invest some time in optimizing and testing the efficiency of CRISPR delivery.
 There are a few plasmids at Addgene that have been published as CRISPR testing tools: